 1.Twice monthly Ultrasound clinics in the former police station.

-2.Three days a week physiotherapy also in the former police station.
+2.Two days a week physiotherapy also in the former police station[Tuesdays and Thursdays]

 Patients on long-term medication who have been approved for repeat prescriptions have a number of options open to them when it comes to re-ordering: